abishekrsrikaanth/Laravel4_StripeHelper/README.md

 ### Configuration

 Once you have published the configuration files, you can set your API and Publishable Key in `app/config/packages/anthonyvipond/stripehelper/stripe.php`:

-If are Canadian, Irish, or English, update your currency as necessary.
+If are Canadian, Irish, or English, update your currency here as necessary.

 ~~~
 <?php